Parabola Calculator v1.1

 About This Program

-Thanks to Bernhard S. Müller for beta testing the program.
+Thanks to Bernhard S. Müller for helping develop and beta testing version 1, you can see his site here.

 Download the Program

 This program was written in Visual Basic 6, and should run on Window 95 or later.
-It requires the Visual Basic 6 Runtime files, your computer may already have them installed.
-I would try downloading the smaller file first and seeing if it runs.
-If not, delete it and download the full Windows Installation Package.
-This will do a standard Window Installation of this program on your computer.
+The program will run under Linux using Wine if you copy the dependancy files into the folder where the program resides.
+The program requires Visual Basic 6 runtime files, your computer may already have them installed.
+I would try downloading the smaller file (program only) first and seeing if it runs.
+If not, delete it and download the Windows Installer to perform a standard Windows installation.

 Links